Information for Graduates of Non-Accredited Schools

 Web site: https://ecfvg.avma.org/Ebusiness50/ECFVG/AVMACertificationMain.aspx

 PAVE, like ECFVG, has four steps.
 Step 1 is application and credentials review, and step 2 is demonstration of English proficiency.
-PAVE step 3 requires candidates to pass the NBVME's Qualifying Examination, designed to assess knowledge in basic science areas taught in the first three years of an accredited veterinary school, but not covered directly on the NAVLE.
-PAVE step 4 requires candidates to demonstrate clinical proficiency by completing at least 12 months of evaluated clinical experience at an accredited veterinary school, or by passing the Veterinary Clinical Skills Assessment (VCSA), a hands-on clinical skills examination developed by the NBVME.
+PAVE step 3 requires candidates to pass a basic science examination.
+PAVE step 4 requires candidates to demonstrate clinical proficiency.

-Beginning with the November-December 2007 NAVLE administration, PAVE candidates must pass the Qualifying Examination (PAVE step 3) before they can be approved by a licensing board to take the NAVLE.
+Beginning with the November-December 2007 NAVLE administration, PAVE candidates must pass the PAVE step 3 examination before they can be approved by a licensing board to take the NAVLE.

 For more information on the PAVE program, contact: